 Magnets 1+ 2

-Featuring works by Victoria Sin, Rachel Reupke, Charles Lofton, Evan Ifekoya, Sebastian Buerkner, Korakrit Arunanondchai and Nazli Dinçel with a public reading by Rachal Bradley.
+Featuring works by Sin Wai Kin (FKA Victoria Sin), Rachel Reupke, Charles Lofton, Evan Ifekoya, Sebastian Buerkner, Korakrit Arunanondchai and Nazli Dinçel with a public reading by Rachal Bradley.
 With a written response shared by Kate Paul.

 The screening Magnets addresses different identities in production, specifically in relation to others around us.
 Many of the works take physical props and real-time interactions as their points of focus; and we watch how these enhance dynamics of attraction, contradiction and confluence.